-Fellowship awards include an annual stipend of up to $75,000 plus health benefits and a modest sum for the host university's expenses.
+Fellowship awards include an annual stipend of up to $75,000, enrollment in the host university's health insurance, and a modest sum for the host university's expenses.
 Teaching during the fellowship term is discouraged, but exceptions may be granted on a case-by-case basis.
 While details will be negotiated with each host school, fellows will generally be provided with an office and included in workshops and other activities.

 To apply, please send the following to firstname.lastname@example.org:

 - Statement of commitment to an academic career